-The project will produce a robot systems capability model detailing a taxonomy of assembly tasks, decomposed into sub-tasks to define performance metrics and measurement methods for the perception, mobility, dexterity, and safety components of the robot system.
+- Capability Models: The project will produce a robot systems capability model detailing a taxonomy of assembly tasks, decomposed into sub-tasks to define performance metrics and measurement methods for the perception, mobility, dexterity, and safety components of the robot system.
 This capability model will guide and focus the development of robot systems for use in assembly-centric manufacturing.
-Test method suites of increasing complexity will be developed in the subsequent years:
+Test method suites of increasing complexity will be developed:

-- NIST will develop a test method suite that measures robot performance in identifying, localizing, and tracking parts and other entities in its surroundings and purposefully grasping parts.
+- measuring robot performance in identifying, localizing, and tracking parts and other entities in its surroundings and purposefully grasping parts.
 This test method suite will provide manufacturers and robot developers with the means of assessing and assuring robot performance in assembly tasks using general-purpose grippers and hands.

-- NIST will produce a test method suite that measures robot performance in joining and fastening operations, including use of assembly tools.
+- measuring robot performance in joining and fastening operations, including use of assembly tools.
 This test method suite will provide manufacturers and robot developers the ability to assess and assure a robot systems’ performance in assembly operations using tools.

-- NIST will build a test method suite that measures the performance of mobile robots and mobile manipulators in safely navigating unstructured and dynamic environments.
+- measuring the performance of mobile robots and mobile manipulators in safely navigating unstructured and dynamic environments.
 Through this test suite, NIST will provide industry with the means of assessing and assuring the performance and safety of mobile robots and manipulators in support of assembly-centric operations.